cnlohr/wiflier/README.md

 WARNING: This project is still in its early stages!
 It doesn't fly yet!

+WARNING: Everything surrounding a control loop in control.c for flight IS SUPER JANKEY AND TOTALLY NOT HOW IT SHOULD BE!

+WARNING: I had to modify my current board to add pullups on the I2C and short out the AVR's reset to VBat, otherwise it seemed to reboot randomly during flight.
+I am also getting trashed IMU data periodically.

 Do you think quadcopters are neat?
 Eh, not really for me...
 BUT I THINK ESP8266's ARE AWESOME!
 So, I slapped an LSM9DS1 IMU, a BMP085 barometer and an AVR co-processor with 4 PWM output drivers to a PCB small enough to fit in a hubsan X4 quadcopter.